prp-e/micro-controller-design/chapter11.md

 ![Addition Machine - Step 0](figures/AdditionMachine-Step0.png)

-This is a good design now, but no! it's not good.
-One register file is enough for a simple calculator, and we wasted two of them.
-Also, We can't store output in registers.
-Let's make new devices, which can help us build new things!
+This is a good design now, but no!
+We can make it better, but that's enough for an ***Advanced Addition Machine***.

-## The Decider